charfimohamed/mlops_project/reports/README.md

 >
 > Answer:

 We used the Hydra configuration tool.
 We created a simple yaml configuration file containing different values that our hyperparameters can take and within the training_model file we extracted random values from the configuration parameters and used them as input values to run a hyperparameter optimization sweep using WandB.
-Doing 10 experiments with different configurations we displayed the accuracy results of each experiment on our weightsandBiases accounts and we found the best values for our parameters to maximize the validation accuracy.
+Doing 10 experiments with different configurations we displayed the accuracy results of each experiment on our WandB accounts and we found the best values for our parameters to maximize the validation accuracy.
 And as a coding example, here is our configuration file content:
 ```
 #config.yaml